grafana/plugin-tools/docusaurus/docs/migrating-from-toolkit.md

 ## Next steps

-Once the command has finished the migration we recommend looking at the changes introduced and then running `yarn install` followed by each of the npm scripts inside `package.json` to confirm the plugin can be built, tested, signed etc.
+When the migration command finishes running, look at the changes introduced and then running `yarn install` followed by each of the npm scripts inside `package.json` to confirm the plugin can be built, tested, signed etc.

-If the plugin had customisations to the toolkit configs (e.g. webpack) head over to the [advanced configuration guide](./advanced-configuration.md) to learn how to update them.
+If the plugin had customizations to the toolkit configs (e.g. webpack) head over to the [advanced configuration guide](./advanced-configuration.md) to learn how to update them.

 If the plugin can be built but there are problems with jest tests see the [jest advanced configuration](advanced-configuration.md#esm-errors-with-jest) issue regarding es modules.

-For help resolving other issues we recommend reaching out on [slack](https://grafana.slack.com/) or the [community forum](https://community.grafana.com/c/plugin-development/30).
+For help resolving other issues, reach out on [slack](https://grafana.slack.com/) or the [community forum](https://community.grafana.com/c/plugin-development/30).